someparty/someparty/source/articles/2020-09-13-colourful.html.markdown

 >"Initially started as a means to kill time without killing their wallets in the very early days of 2020 quarantine, Cayley O'Neill and Shawn Petsche spent a short Saturday afternoon writing a rock song that looked forward to time outside of their small Calgary apartment.
 As quarantine was extended, so too was the tradition of waking up Saturday morning and writing and recording a song before the sun went down, by themselves, for no one else but themselves.
 Before they knew it, they had an album's worth of material that they slowly admitted to themselves was 'actually pretty good.
 Maybe even really good?'"

-A video for the song "Pillow Talk" is online now, featuring animated wrestlig footage entirely assembled within the *WWE 2K16* video game.
+A video for the song "Pillow Talk" is online now, featuring animated wrestling footage entirely assembled within the *WWE 2K16* video game.
 You can also preview three of the record's nine songs at Bandcamp now (with the rest coming this Friday).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qmzDpmKRs8Y" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>